mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-eventloop.rst

    * *stdin* can be any of these:

-     * a file-like object
+     * a file-like object representing a pipe to be connected to the subprocess's standard input stream using :meth:`~loop.connect_write_pipe`
-     * an existing file descriptor (a positive integer), for example those created with :meth:`os.pipe`
      * the :const:`subprocess.PIPE` constant (default) which will create a new pipe and connect it,
      * the value ``None`` which will make the subprocess inherit the file